Short-term foster care

-- Short term fostering is when a child stays with a foster family for a finite amount of time.
+Short term fostering, or short term foster care is when a child stays with a foster family for a finite amount of time.
+Although considered a temporary form of foster care, short term fostering can sometimes be confused with emergency foster care – click here to read more.

-Short term foster placements are for children and young people who need to be looked after temporarily and is the most common type of fostering placement.
-It is usually for children and young people who are either in care proceedings or whose parent(s) or care givers are unable to look after them.
-Some of the reasons why a child or young person may need to go into short term foster care include:
+Short term fostering is a great way to begin your career as a foster parent and gain experience in the role.
+Short term foster care placements are for children and young people who need to be looked after temporarily and is the most common type of fostering placement.
+It is usually for children and young people who are either in care proceedings or whose parent(s) or care givers are unable to look after them in the short term.

 - Their parents are finding it difficult to cope with caring for a child at that time